learn-tdd-in/learntdd.in/about.md

 - Want to learn best-practices for how to approach TDD in a framework.

 Sound good?
 Then [pick a framework](/) and let's get started!

+## About Me

+I'm Josh, and I love TDD and helping people learn.
+You can learn more about me at [my personal coding blog](https://codingitwrong.com).